VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 Take the tab and make a Ø 2 mm hole at each end of it.

-Take an elastic band about 40 cm long and pass it through the holes at the ends of the leather tab.
+Take an elastic band of about 40 cm and pass it through the holes at the ends of the leather tab.

-Fold the elastic in half and pass it through the hole, making sure that both ends are inside the notebook.
+Fold the elastic in half and pass it through the hole, making sure that both ends end up inside the notebook.

-Tie a loose knot and check the size by closing the booklet.
-Adjust the size of the elastic and tie a tight knot.
+Tie a loose knot and check the size by closing the notebook.
+Adjust the elastic size and tie a tight knot.

 ![]() |